Orwell Astronomical Society (Ipswich)

 Photographs below are by Martin Cook, Kev Fulcher, David Murton, Mike O'Mahony and Martin Richmond-Hardy.
 The table-top telescope below is Bill Barton's Questar 3.5, 89 mm catadioptric telescope fitted with a Thousand Oaks solar filter to give a white light image.
 Three groups of sunspots were visible on the solar disk.
 When the haze lifted, Bill swung the telescope round and was able to show a few lucky members the narrow crescent of Venus before clouds rolled in.
 Images of the solar disk below were obtained by David Murton using a Coronado PST and QYH5L II camera.

 Scientific activities at the annual OASI BBQ usually centre around solar telescopes of differing types and capabilities, often Hα instruments, only rarely Ca-K (unfortunately!), white light filters and projection techniques of all sorts.
-However, in 2014, OASI hosted many solar astronomy events, so something different was called for: time to recreate great experiments of yesteryear!
+However, throughout 2014, OASI hosted many solar astronomy events, so something different was called for: time to recreate great experiments of yesteryear!

 The first experiment was an attempt to measure the luminosity of the Sun by comparing it to that of an electric light bulb of known wattage.
-Colonel Tomline's professional astronomer, John Isaac Plummer used a similar technique in 1876 to measure the luminosity of Venus compared to that of a candle.
+Colonel Tomline's professional astronomer, John Isaac Plummer used a similar technique in 1876 to compare the luminosity of Venus to that of a candle.

 See figure 1.
 Make a grease spot of approximate diameter 5 mm on a sheet of white paper.
 Illuminate one side of the spot by the light bulb, in our case 100 W. Let the Sun illuminate the other side.
-Adjust the distance between light bulb and the spot until the latter becomes (virtually) invisible, that is, is equally illuminated on both sides.
+Adjust the distance between light bulb and the spot until the latter becomes almost invisible, that is, is equally illuminated on both sides.
 Measure the distance from the spot to the filament of the lamp.
-The picture below shows Abi Lee and me making this measurement – 7.5 cm.
+The picture below shows Abi Lee and me making this measurement: 7.5 cm.